Plan a Beercation to Lexington: Part 1

 Breweries and pubs are the unofficial community centers in a city.
 Once you pull up a stool and order your first beer, you can learn a lot about a place.
 Everyone knows Kentucky is bourbon country, but it's becoming quite the destination for craft beer.
+There are so many breweries and craft beer bars to visit in town which isn’t too surprising for a college town.
 My previous trip to Lexington barely skimmed the surface of the beer industry so this go round I was determined to get my fill.
 With seven breweries and counting, my local Lexington friends showed me a great time.
 So much so that this weekend guide will be posted in two parts.
 Cheers!

 Lexington Beercation: Day 1